gitlabhq/gitlab-runner/docs/faq/index.md

 The `coordinator` is the GitLab installation from which a job is requested.

-In other words, runners are isolated (virtual) machines that pick up jobs requested by their `coordinator`.
+In other words, runner is an isolated agent that request jobs from the `coordinator` (GitLab installation through GitLab API).

 ## Where are logs stored when run as a service on Windows?